 I was a trial lawyer for twelve years before I became a full-time writer, so the people who know and love me best seem to divide my life into two distinct periods.
-My life as a writer, which merits no elaboration, and my past life as a full-time lawyer, which is "When Jimmy had a job."
+My life as a writer, which is now in its third decade, and my past life as a full-time lawyer, which is "When Jimmy had a job."
 They have a point, of course.
 I love writing, and it's hard to think of it as a job.
 To understand how I got here, there's only one place to start: where I came from.

 Me as a young boy in my endless backyard.